 Unfortunately for most of us, the utopian ideal of an unstructured and impulse-directed creative existence may be out of reach.
 It’s true that Stein spent a whole lot of time waiting around for inspiration to strike and incite those daily thirty minutes of brilliance.
 But she also had generational wealth and a partner who executed the less glamorous parts of her life on her behalf – including brushing the French poodle’s teeth every morning.
 Georgia O’Keefe, who relished an early start to a long day of painting, had a cook to prepare her meals.
 The utility of some amount of routine is an unavoidable truth for those of us with material concerns like food, filing taxes, client deadlines, and brushing our own dog’s teeth.

 Perhaps the key to preventing our processes from becoming too algorithmic lies in holding room for controlled deviation from well-worn patterns.
 Friedman advises “scheduling breaks outside of the comfort zone” by approaching a project from an entirely foreign angle, talking to strangers, or switching up some other habit.
 Prof. O’Mara champions the power of long-distance walks and good sleep hygiene as mysterious forces that help build out cognitive maps and refill creative wells, leaving us with a greater capacity to be fully engaged in more parts of our lives.

-Ultimately, we need to distinguish between suffocating routines that hold us back and meaningful rituals that allow us to follow whims and entertain new ideas to feed our creativity.
+Ultimately, we need to distinguish between suffocating routines that hold us back and meaningful rituals that allow us to overcome creative block and entertain new ideas to feed our creativity.
 Go for a long walk, get lots of sleep, try new things sometimes, and don’t be too hard on yourself.

 Remember that you can plan creative habits, but you can’t always plan a breakthrough.